-The Actuarial Value of Assets is determined using a Five-Year Smoothed Market Value, with Phase-In.
-Under this method, the Actuarial Value of Assets equals the Market Value of the fund balance as of January 1, 2006.
-However, in each subsequent year, the Actuarial Value of Assets equals the Market Value less a decreasing fraction (4/5, 3/5, 2/5, etc.) of the prior five years of investment gains and losses compared to the assumed rate of investment return (currently 7.80%).
+The Actuarial Value of Assets is determined using a Five-Year Smoothed Market Value with a 20% Corridor.
+Under this method, the Actuarial Value of Assets equals the Market Value less a decreasing fraction (4/5, 3/5, 2/5, etc.) of the prior five years of investment gains and losses compared to the assumed rate of investment return (currently 7.20%).
 Furthermore, the resulting Actuarial Value must fall within 80% to 120% of Market Value.